Added on August 22, 2021:

-Violin Lab has excellent on-line videos to teach the playing of Schindler’s List.
+Violin Lab has excellent on-line videos to teach the violin playing, including Schindler’s List.

 NTU Alumni Choir invited our Chamber Ensemble to join their 2015 Annual Concert on September 20, 2015.
 Some of our members are traveling and we won’t be able to provide a 20-minutes program that Esther originally promised.
 Hence, I-Ling asked me to provide a solo violin piece and I chose John Williams’ “Schindler’s List.”